 The size of the system can be large according to the size of the organization (quantity of employees and physical assets) and its operational complexity.

 There come many difficulties in collecting, verifying, and consolidating asset data to transform it into asset information, and creating, controlling, and documenting this information is an important function of the asset management system.
-The asset management system is easy to implement, maintain, evaluate, and improve.
+The digital asset management system is easy to implement, maintain, evaluate, and improve.

 5. Implementation and Operation